No reported COVID-19 transmission in B.C.’s tree planting spring/summer effort - BC Local News

 “We are expecting a very high survival rate and high growth rate.”

-It will take several years to replant the wildfire damaged areas, but important considering the increase in erosion events.
+It will take several years to replant the wildfire-damaged areas, but it is important considering the increase in erosion events.

 “The sooner we can get roots established in the ground and stabilize the soil, the sooner we get that hydrological recovery,” Kozuki said.